Modeling Noisy Quantum Circuits Using Experimental Characterization: Model Selection Methodology

 The results of experimental characterization are used to formulate concise approximate models of the subcircuits' observed behaviors.
 We model each noisy subcircuit as the idealized subcircuit followed by a quantum channel that accounts for the noise \cite{Bassi_2008}.
 Let the noisy subcircuit model $M_i = M(S_i, p_i)$ representing subcircuit $S_i$ depend on model parameters $p_i$.
 We estimate the channel parameters using the characterization $H_i$, where the method of parameter estimation will vary with the selected model.
 Parameter estimation may be either direct or optimized methods.
 For example, least-square error estimates may be used to estimate parameters from noisy measurement observations by optimizing the residual model error.

 We quantify the error in the resulting models using the total variation distance (TVD) \cite{maciejewski2019mitigation}, which is defined as

-where $f_k(H_i)$ is the frequency with which the $k$-th outcome of the test circuit $T_i$ is observed and $f_k(M_i)$ is the corresponding frequency predicted by the noisy circuit model.
-In practice, each $ f_k = C_k/N_s$, where $C_k$ is the number of events observed for each measurement.
+where $r^{(H_i)}(k)$ is the probability of the $k$-th outcome of the test circuit $T_i$ and $r^{(M_i)}(k)$ is the corresponding probability predicted by the noisy circuit model.
 The TVD vanishes as the predictions of the model become more accurate in reproducing the observed results and reaches a maximum of unity when the sets are completely disjoint.

 After estimating the model parameters $p = \{p_i\}$ for all subcircuits, the corresponding noisy circuit model $M(C, p)$ for the input circuit $C$ is composed.
 The method of composition of the noisy subcircuit models is paired with the decomposition method to ensure a consistent representation of the original input circuit.
 In the examples below, we consider modeling methods based on independent noisy subcircuit models that permit separable composition-decomposition methods and defer discussion of non-separable models, e.g., context-dependent noise, to Sec.~\ref{sec:fin}.